Sandeep-Bansal1/IntroToDataAnalysis/README.md

 # IntroToDataAnalysis

-This is a repository to upload code commits related to assignments in UMBC's Intro to Data Analysis & Machine Learning course.
+This is a repository to upload code commits for assignments and other information while taking UMBC's DATA602-Intro to Data Analysis & Machine Learning course.

-As a precursor, I uploaded a few sample files and jupyter notebooks for current work deliverables & prior classwork to get familiar with GitHub and created a subfolder to publish assignments as the course progresses

-Enjoy!
+# Navigation

+About Me: This is a little section that shows my resume and links to my LinkedIn if you'd like to add me to your connections

+<a href=https://github.com/Lwhieldon/IntroToDataAnalysis/tree/master/Assignments>Assignments</a>: This section will be where I save all code, notebooks, images, and data required to complete assignments

+Looking forward to learning a lot in this course!

 Lee